The Mission

 Sort-A-Thon

 ZWTI held its first annual Sort-A-Thon event on 9/23/2025-9/25/2025.
-This 3-day event was hosted by the City of Denton (Sustainability Dept.) in their warehouse and involved over 60 volunteers across 10 colleges.
+This 3-day event was hosted by the City of Denton (Sustainability Dept.) in their warehouse and involved over 60 volunteers across 10 UNT colleges.
 Approximately 1,700lbs of material was sorted and collected in the data by the participating volunteers.
-The 2025 Sort-A-Thon is set for September 10th-12th.
+The 2025 Sort-A-Thon was September 10th-12th.
+This event had 57 volunteers who sorted & collected data on 2,200lbs of textiles and apparel.
 Smaller, more frequent sorting events are conducted throughout each semester.

 Sort-A-Thon